polcats/VisualSort/README.md

-# AlgoVisualizer
+# VisualAlgo
-A simple visualization of sorting algorithms.
+A simple animated visualization of sorting algorithms.

 PS.
 The UI is not foolproof. :)